kamilrzechowski/VisualData-projects/README.md

 **Point2.m**
 Point2.m - point 2 (task 3) from project description (missing 2.2. c. -> repeatability while image scaling for SIFT and SURF).
 2.2. a.
 Procedure adjust threshold and extract keypoints for SIFT and SURF algorithms.
 2.2. b.
-Procedure measure rotation repeatability for SURF and SIFT algorithm 2.2. c. **MISSING**.
+Procedure measure rotation repeatability for SURF and SIFT algorithm.
+2.2. c. **MISSING**.
 Procedure measure scaling repeatability for SURF and SIFT algorithm.